Analytical and numerical study of plane-progressive thermoacoustic shock waves in complex plasmas: Shock solution: analytical and numerical approach

 Next, the $\tau$-dependent quantities $a_i(\tau)$ in the ansatz \eqref{eq-ansatz1} are obtained successively from the higher orders of $Y$ as follows:

 and so on.
 Finally, we obtain the following approximate shock solution of Eq. \eqref{eq-Burgers}.

 where

-In Eq. \eqref{eq-sol-shock1}, how many correction terms involving $a_i(\tau)$ are to be considered depends on the degree of smallness of the perturbation $\propto\lambda$.
-We, however, consider the terms upto $a_6(\tau)$.
+It can be shown that for a particular choice of the parameters, the condition $\vert a_{n+1}/a_n \vert < 1$ is satisfied so that the series in $Y$ converges.
+Here, $a_n$ denotes the $n$-th term of the series in $Y$.
+In Eq. \eqref{eq-sol-shock1}, how many correction terms involving $a_i(\tau)$ are to be considered depends on the degree of smallness of the perturbation proportional to $\lambda$.
+Typically, $|Y|\lesssim1$ and for the parameter values as in Fig. \ref{fig4-analytic}(a) (solid line), we have $D\sim-0.012$; $a_3=-0.58$, $a_4=-0.34$, $a_5=-0.27$, and $a_6=-0.013$ at $\tau=200$ such that $|a_6(\tau)Y^6|\lesssim0.01$.
+So, to the second order smallness of perturbation $(\sim0.01)$, we retain the correction terms upto $a_6(\tau)$.
+However, one can consider additional correction terms (beyond $a_6(\tau)$) for more accuracy.
 In particular, for $\lambda=0$, we have $a_i(\tau)=0$ with $i=3,4,5,..$, for which the solution \eqref{eq-sol-shock0} is recovered.
-As said before, if the smallness of the collision frequency is taken to be the higher order of $\varepsilon$, than the first order, i.e., $\nu\sim{\cal O}(\varepsilon^2)$, then the nonlocal term in Eq. \eqref{eq-Burgers} appears as $D\rho$ instead of $D\rho^2$.
+As said before, if the smallness of the collision frequency is taken to be a higher order of $\varepsilon$ than the first order, i.e., $\nu\sim{\cal O}(\varepsilon^2)$, then the term proportional to $D$ in Eq. \eqref{eq-Burgers} appears as $D\rho$ instead of $D\rho^2$.
 In that case, the shock solution can have either exponential growth or exponential decay \citep{malfliet1993} which is significantly different from the present solution \eqref{eq-sol-shock1}.